It's a festivity when we do everything in our power to spend time with family and friends.

 Long ago the Christmas smörgåsbords of different provinces distinguished themselves from one another.
 For example, in Hälsingland one churned much more butter at Christmas and moulded two cones in which a branched candle was placed.
 There was one branch for each family member.
 The butter from these cones was never eaten but remained on the table as a symbol of family fortune and was considered to be an extra blessing.
 In Hälsingland, one also ate a roast of veal seasoned with cloves instead of ham.

-Staff and earlier research by Professor Jan-Öjvind Swahn
+staff research and Professor Jan-Öjvind Swahn